wpumacay/loco/README.md

 ![gif-ant-sample](https://media.giphy.com/media/u48REyy0BzCUzbLyXC/giphy.gif)

-This is a locomotion framework that is intended to provide a new set of benchmarks for for RL research in locomotion by allowing the user to create a wide range of diverse and complex environments.
+This is a locomotion framework that is intended to provide a new set of benchmarks for RL research in locomotion by allowing the user to create a wide range of diverse and complex environments.
 The core framework is engine-agnostic (it is not coupled to a specific physics engine), and allows to support a wide variety of physics engine.
 For now it support MuJoCo, and I'm currently working in support